-Miali-Elise Coley-Sudlovenick is an Inuk Jamaican born and raised in Iqaluit (formally Frobisher Bay).
-Allurvik is a dedication to Miali's passion around Education and Business.
-Since completed her Bachelor's of Education in 2013.
-Miali has taught elementary students, as well as adult learners at Pirurvik and online.
-Miali seeks to celebrate her full identity as an Inuk Jamaican, who is constantly learning and making the most of life.
+Miali Coley-Sudlovenick is an Inuk Jamaican born and raised in Iqaluit (formally Frobisher Bay).
+Allurvik is a dedication to Miali's passion around Education and Inuktut.
+Since completed her Bachelor's of Education in 2013, Miali has taught elementary students, as well as adult learners at Pirurvik and online.
+Miali seeks to celebrate her full identity and continue to learn and making the most of life.

 With the dedication Miali has made to her two children, she began Allurvik as a way to share her skills and stay connected to the activities around her community.
 Miali hopes to share her skills around Inuktitut and mentoring youth whenever possible.
 She built Allurvik to adapt to her circumstances and embrace the connection she has with her language and culture.
-Allurvik allows her to connect daily to support businesses and companies in reaching their goals and taking the necessary steps in incorporating more Inuit Excellence.
+Allurvik allows her to connect daily to support others to reach their goals and taking the necessary steps in incorporating Inuit Excellence.